Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 Older versions of YAT don't have this option, but DTR can be enabled on the connection screen.
 For older versions of RRF, it doesn't matter if this is enabled or disabled.

+The rest of the default values, eg for Bits per second etc, should work.

 ### YAT settings